 \section{Conclusions}

-We have proposed general contrast estimators for a wide class of hypo-elliptic diffusions specified in (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}), and showed that the estimators achieve consistency and asymptotic normality in a high-frequency complete-observation regime under the weakened design condition of $\Delta_n = o (n^{-1/p})$, $p \ge 2$.
-We have thus closed a gap between elliptic and hypo-elliptic diffusion classes over availability of analytic results in such a context, as general contrast estimators for elliptic diffusions under similarly weak design conditions have been investigated in early works, see e.g.~\cite{kess:97, uchi:12}.
-Before the present work, established results for hypo-elliptic diffusions typically relied on a condition of `rapidly increasing experimental design', i.e.~the requirement that $\Delta_n = o (n^{-1/2})$.
-The numerical experiments in Section \ref{sec:sim} illustrated cases where for a given step-size $\Delta_n$ in-between observations and given $n$, estimators requiring the condition $\Delta_n = o(n^{-1/2})$ can induce unreliable biased parametric inference procedures.
+We have proposed general contrast estimators for a wide class of hypo-elliptic diffusions specified in (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}), and showed that the estimators achieve consistency and asymptotic normality in a high-frequency complete observation regime under the weakened design condition $\Delta_n = o (n^{-1/p})$, $p \ge 2$.
+For elliptic diffusions, contrast estimators under such a general weak design condition have been investigated in earlier works, e.g.~\cite{kess:97, uchi:12}, however in the context of hypo-elliptic SDEs, established results (e.g.~\cite{dit:19, glot:21, melnykova2020parametric, igu:23}) before our work typically relied on a condition of `rapidly increasing experimental design', i.e.~the requirement that $\Delta_n = o (n^{-1/2})$.
+The numerical experiments in Section~\ref{sec:sim} illustrated cases where for a given step-size $\Delta_n$ in-between observations and given $n$, estimators requiring the condition $\Delta_n = o(n^{-1/2})$ can induce unreliable biased parametric inference procedures.
 In contrast, the bias was removed upon consideration of estimators which required the weaker design condition $\Delta_n = o (n^{-1/p})$, $p \ge 3$.
-We stress here that computations w.r.t.~the contrast function that delivers estimators under the weakened design condition can be fully automated via use of symbolic programming and automatic differentiation, so that that users need only specify the drift and diffusion coefficients of the given SDE model.
+We stress that computations w.r.t.~the contrast function that delivers estimators under the weakened design condition can be automated via use of symbolic programming and automatic differentiation, so that that users need only specify the drift and diffusion coefficients of the given SDE model.